 Heavy cream is a versatile ingredient that can be used in a variety of recipes, including sauces, dips, desserts, and savory dishes.
 It’s also a wonderful addition to baked goods and spreads as it adds a rich, creamy texture and delicious flavor.
 Heavy cream is also an excellent base for ice cream and can serve as a thickener for gravies and soups.
+If you don’t have any in the house or need to make some changes to your diet, there are plenty of substitutes for heavy cream to choose from.

 Made from 30-40% fat, heavy cream is high in calories and contains a large amount of saturated fat.
 Not to mention that it also has a very high cholesterol content, which can increase your risk of heart disease, diabetes, and stroke.
 This means that it’s important to use heavy cream with caution and moderation to prevent these health risks.
 Heavy cream is also generally expensive, which makes it a less practical option for those on a budget.